SuperOfficeDocs/superoffice-docs/docs/en/company/learn/address-formats.md

 uid: help-en-address-formats-for-different-countries
 title: Address formats for different countries
 description: Address formats for different countries
+keywords: company, address format
-author: SuperOffice RnD
+author: Bergfrid Dias
-date: 06.29.2022
+date: 07.17.2024
-keywords: company
+version: 10
 topic: reference
 language: en
 ---

 # Address formats for different countries

-You can create companies with addresses in many different countries.
-To facilitate the posting of letters to companies abroad, eight different address formats are included: European, Australian/Canadian, American, German, British, Spanish, Japanese and a general address format.
+You can create companies with addresses in various countries.
+To facilitate international correspondence, multiple address formats are available, including European, Australian/Canadian, American, German, British, Spanish, Japanese, and a general format.

-When you [create a company][1] and choose which country the company belongs to, the address fields in the **Company** tab change according to your choice.
-The address fields that change are described below.
+When [creating a company][1] and selecting its country, the address fields in the **Company** tab will adjust accordingly.
+The specific address fields that change are described below.

 > [!TIP]
 > You can change the default address format for a country in Settings and maintenance.